Individual Therapy

 How does individual therapy work?

 Want to kick your shoes off, bring a warm drink, or eat a snack during your session?
 Go for it!
-Therapy works best when you feel safe, grounded, and at ease — so I invite you to get comfortable, settle in, and take a deep breath.
+Therapy works best when you feel safe, grounded, and at ease, so we invite you to get comfortable, settle in, and take a deep breath.
 You don’t need to be polished, put together, or have it all figured out to begin.

 -